graue/potsfyi/README.md

 ### Quick start

-Install LibAV's avconv and Python's pip and virtualenv.
+Install FFMPEG and Python's pip and virtualenv.
 On Ubuntu/Debian:

-    sudo apt-get install libav-tools python-pip python-virtualenv
+    sudo apt-get install ffmpeg python3-pip python3-venv

 You will also need Node.js and npm for later.
 There *is* an Ubuntu package for Node.js, but it may not be a new enough version, so you may have to compile your own.

-On OS X you can install most of this stuff with brew, but when we tried it, there was no brew package for avconv.
+On OS X you can install most of this stuff with brew, but when we tried it, there was no brew package for the project then known as avconv (now folded into FFMPEG).
 We had to compile that from source and it was a little annoying.
 Sorry OS X users.
 You *can* do it though!
 [There's some instructions on installing avconv on OS X here](http://superuser.com/a/568465).
 I welcome ideas on how to make